luizfonseca/luizfonseca.github.io/_posts/2013-09-30-lessons-learned-after-45-days-of-traveling.md

 - If you aren't feeling O.K. with something, SAY it;
 - If YOU'RE feeling O.K. with something, SAY it too;
-- Always consideer the whole scenario before expressing yourself.
+- Always consideer the whole scenario before stating your opinions.

 ####2.
 Don't be lazy.
 Take the initiative.